ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Hyperbilirubinemias.md

 ## Gut
 * reaches the duodenum and passes down the gastrointestinal tract ***without reabsorption*** by the intestinal mucosa.
 * fraction is converted by bacterial metabolism in the gut to the water-soluble ***colorless compound urobilinogen***.
+* Urobilinogen undergoes ***enterohepatic cycling***.
-* Urobilinogen undergoes enterohepatic cycling.
-Urobilinogen not taken up by the liver reaches the systemic circulation, from which some is cleared by the kidneys.
+* Urobilinogen not taken up by the liver reaches the systemic circulation, from which some is cleared by the kidneys.
+* Unconjugated bilirubin usually does not reach gut except
+	* neonates
+	* alternate pathways in unconjugated hyperbilirubinemia
+## Renal excretion of conjugates
+* Unconjugated bilirubin is not excreted in urine, as it is too tightly bound to albumin for effective glomerular filtration and there is no tubular mechanism for its renal secretion.
+In contrast, the bilirubin conjugates are readily filtered at the glomerulus and can appear in urine in disorders characterized by increased bilirubin conjugates in the circulation.
+It should be kept in mind that the kidney can serve as an “overflow valve” for conjugated bilirubin.
+Consequently, the level of jaundice in individuals with con- jugated hyperbilirubinemia can be amplified in the presence of renal failure.